The following guidance outlines SMPH operational procedures for summer 2021. Elements of this plan:

-- address measures to ensure the health and safety of SMPH learners, staff and faculty during the COVID-19 global pandemic
+- address measures to ensure the health and safety of SMPH learners, staff and faculty at the present phase of the COVID-19 global pandemic

 - articulate changes in key services and support provided by SMPH